33nano/Awesome-2nd_Brain/README.md

 3. Who is a Second Brain for?
 - Literally all human beings from knowledge workers, freelancers, productivity enthusiasts, entrepreneurs, polyglots, content creators, etc. If you try it out and figure out that its not for you, dont stress, feel free to look into other personal knowledge management systems like [these](#pkm).

+4. How does a Second Brain work?
+-

 ### TOC